 2. Match the irritating behaviour to your own circumstances

-If it irritates you that she insists on doing things a certain way, ask yourself if you have a parent or sibling or spouse who also tries to boss you around.
+If her bossiness irritates you, ask yourself if you have a parent or sibling or spouse who also tries to boss you around.
 Perhaps your resentment towards this person is simply a way for you to vent feelings you don’t feel allowed to vent towards your parent or sibling or spouse.

 3. Shift your focus away from the irritating person

-Once we realise that it’s not the irritating person we dislike per se, but the behaviour it reminds us of in another person or in ourselves, it is easier to stop blaming the irritating person.
-Remember that in most cases that person is not deliberately trying to irritate us, and may not even know that her behaviour is having such a negative effect on us.
-In fact, many other people are not irritated by her at all, which only shows that the problem is not with her but with ourselves.
+Remember that in most cases that person is not deliberately trying to irritate us.
+They may not even know that her behaviour is having such a negative effect on us.
+In fact, other people don’t find them irritating at all, which only shows that the problem is not with them but with ourselves.

-Shifting our focus from the ‘irritating’ person to ourselves instantly shifts the problem to within our sphere of influence, since we cannot change other people but can start changing ourselves for the better.
-If you realise that interrupting a conversation is a behaviour that irritates you because you (or your spouse) have the same bad habit, ask yourself if this is something you want to change.
+Shifting our focus from the ‘irritating’ person to ourselves instantly gives us control.
+We cannot change other people but can change ourselves for the better.
+If you realise that interrupting a conversation is a behaviour that irritates you because you have the same bad habit, ask yourself if this is something you want to change.

 4. Focus on what you want to change

-If you now realise that you’d like to stop interrupting others’ conversations, focus on the behaviour you want rather than the behaviour you don’t want.
-For example, tell yourself “I will let others finish their sentences and wait for a pause before I speak” instead of “I must stop interrupting.”
-It is easier for your brain when you focus on what you want rather than what you don’t want.
+Focus on the behaviour you want rather than the behaviour you don’t want.
+For example, tell yourself “I will let others finish their sentences and wait for a pause before I speak”.
+This works better than “I must stop interrupting” which is vague and hard to achieve.

-If it is your spouse that keeps interrupting conversations and this irritates you, you’ll have to decide on one of two courses of action: (1) Let go of your expectations that your spouse behaves the way you want him to, or (2) Encourage him the SMART way to gradually influence his behaviour; which means that instead of telling him not to interrupt, wait for a time when he allowed you to finish speaking, and immediately thank him for allowing you to finish, saying how much you appreciate being heard.
+If your spouse keeps interrupting conversations, you can nudge him to gradually improve his behaviour.
+Wait for a time when he allowed you to finish speaking.
+Then immediately thank him for allowing you to finish, saying how much you appreciate being heard.

 5. Look at yourself from the irritating person’s perspective

-I’ve found that one of the quickest routes to humility is to remind myself that I too irritate other people, and probably often.
-Although we don’t know what exactly goes through other people’s minds, it is a useful exercise to imagine how the other person could be irritated by us.
+I’ve found that one of the quickest routes to deal with irritating people is to remind myself that I too irritate other people.
+Try to imagine how the other person could be irritated by us.
 For example, if she keeps interrupting me, could it be that I’m hogging the conversation by talking incessantly about myself?
 If she insists on doing the dishes after dinner, has she had enough of my leaving dirty dishes lying around so others have to clean up after me?

 If we try to look at ourselves objectively from other people’s perspectives, we can usually find at least one or two things that we could improve in ourselves.